MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/samples/Getting-WMI-Objects--Get-CimInstance-.md

 > [!NOTE]
 > When using CIM cmdlets to connect to a remote computer, the remote computer must be running WMI
 > and the account you are using must be in the local administrators group on the remote computer.
-> The remote system does not need to have PowerShell installed.
+> The remote system doesn't need to have PowerShell installed.
 This allows you to administer
-> operating systems that are not running PowerShell, but do have WMI available.
+> operating systems that aren't running PowerShell, but do have WMI available.

-### Displaying WMI Class Details
+## Displaying WMI class details

 If you already know the name of a WMI class, you can use it to get information immediately.
 For example, one of the WMI classes commonly used for retrieving information about a computer is